ctongfei/hypermake/docs/src/tutorial/packages.md

 # Packages

-In Hypermake, packages are special tasks that builds a software package.
+In HyperMake, packages are special tasks that builds a software package.
 They can depends on other packages but not tasks, and will be built differently on different environments (see next tutorial).

-A package is defined as follows:
+A package is defined as follows (note that a package can only have exactly 1 output):
 ```
 package $packageName -> $packageOutputName:
   # build script